 While all cats should be celebrated, black cats have two very important days dedicated to them for very important reasons.
 According to the RSPCA, 70% of the abandoned cats in their care were black, and they reported that people are less likely to adopt black cats from the shelters.

 National Black Cat Appreciation Day was created to dispel myths about black cats.
 It is celebrated every year on August 17.
-It is a day set aside to honor black cats and dispel superstitions and stereotypes surrounding them.
-It’s time to put old fables to rest!
+It is a day set aside to honor black cats and help educate and admonish stereotypes surrounding them.
+It’s time to put old tales to rest!

-National Black Cat Day is celebrated on October 27, four days before Halloween.
-This day celebrates black cat when they are fresh in the mind of people celebrating Halloween, a holiday they are most attributed with.
+The other holiday is National Black Cat Day, which is celebrated on October 27, four days before Halloween.
+This day celebrates black cats when they are fresh in the mind of people celebrating Halloween, a holiday they have been most attributed with over the years.

-There isn’t a significant difference between National Black Cat Day or National Black Cat Appreciation Day.
-It’s basically just another day where we get to celebrate our furry black friends.
-There is even a Witch City Kitty event held in Salem, MA each September to celebrate black cats.
-Let’s face it, black cats need all the love they can get.
+There really isn’t a significant difference between National Black Cat Day or National Black Cat Appreciation Day.
+They were created to celebrate our furry black friends and bring awareness and attention to them.
+There is even a Witch City Kitty event held in Salem, MA every September to celebrate black cats.
+Let’s face it, black cats need all the attention they can get and we are here for it.

 Are Black Cats Affectionate?